 Network Health Check

-I don't see any application issues right now, but I'd like to monitor my network and identify any potential issues before they start to affect my applications.
+Currently, I do not see any application issues, however, I would like to monitor my network and identify any potential issues before they start to affect my applications.

 Network Dashboard: Is any tier or link performing outside its baseline?